Distracted Driving Accidents

 Accidents due to distracted drivers, unfortunately, happen every day, and the consequences can be devastating.
 Ten percent of the 65,000 fatal accidents that occurred in the United States between 2010 and 2011 involved at least one of the drivers being distracted, according to an analysis of data from the National Highway Traffic Safety Administration.

-Contact a Tennessee car accident attorney
+Contact a Tennessee Distracted Driving Attorney

 If you or a loved one was involved in a distracted driver accident in Tennessee, you may be entitled to compensation.
-Don’t hesitate to contact Meade Law Group for a free consultation with an experienced car accident attorney.
+Don’t hesitate to contact Meade Law Group for a FREE consultation with an experienced car accident attorney.
 We are dedicated to helping victims obtain the compensation and closure they deserve.

 Call us today at (423) 464-7779.